Appeal Rental Dispute Judgment Services in Dubai

 Who is eligible to file a rental dispute appeal in Dubai?

-Any landlord or tenant may file an appeal against an RDC First Instance judgment, regardless of the claim amount.
-The 15-day appeal deadline applies to all cases.
-An appeal is permitted when the party believes there has been an error in the judgment, a misapplication of law, or a procedural defect.
-The appellant must provide clear legal grounds and supporting documents, and the appeal may be submitted personally or through a legal representative holding a notarised Power of Attorney.
+Any landlord or tenant may file an appeal against an RDC First Instance judgment.
+For appeals based solely on a financial claim, the claimed amount must be AED 100,000 or more.
+In eviction cases, a defendant may appeal regardless of the claim amount.
+The 15-day appeal deadline applies to all eligible cases.
+The appellant must provide clear legal grounds and supporting documents, and may submit the appeal personally or through a legal representative holding a notarised Power of Attorney.

 Can a legal representative submit an appeal on my behalf for a rental dispute?